mmaya/rails-simple-calendar/README.md

 ## Instructions

-The goal of this exercise is to create both the backend and frontned of a calendar application using Ruby on Rails.
+The goal of this exercise is to create both the backend and frontend of a calendar application using Ruby on Rails.

 ### The Task